If you could reimagine your neighbourhood, what would it look like?

 - Potential Rezoning of Land- We are investigating the potential rezoning of an area of Albert Park to allow for a mix of residential and commercial development and revitalise this part of the neighbourhood.
 This land includes several blocks of land in the vicinity of Port Road, Glyde Street, Grace Street, Murray Street, May Street and West Lakes Boulevard.
 Refer to our Document Library for more information.

-More consultation activities will follow in 2021
+More consultation activities will follow in the coming months during 2021